paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-089-health-insurance.md

 #### References in Text
 Section 1(b) of the Act of August 25, 1958 (72 Stat.
 838), referred to in par.
 (1)(H), is section 1(b) of Pub.
 L. 85–745 which is set out as a note under [section 102 of Title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section102&num=0&edition=prelim), The President.

-Section 4 of the Presidential Transition Act of 1963, referred to in par.
-(1)(I), is section 4 of Pub.
-L. 88–277, which is set out as a note under [section 102 of Title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section102&num=0&edition=prelim).
+Section 5 of the Presidential Transition Act of 1963, referred to in par.
+(1)(I), is section 5 of Pub.
+L. 88–277, which is set out as a note under [section 102 of Title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section102&num=0&edition=prelim), The President.

 The date of enactment of [section 8903a of this title](./chapter-089-health-insurance.md#section-8903a), referred to in par.
 (8)(B), means the date of enactment of Pub.
 L. 99–53, which enacted section 8903a and which was approved June 17, 1985.

 #### Amendments
+2016—Par.
+(1)(I).
+Pub.
+L. 114–136 substituted “section 5” for “section 4”.

 2007—Par.
 (1)(J).
 Pub.
 L. 110–74 added subpar.
 (J).

 1998—Par.
 (7).
 Pub.
 L. 105–266 substituted “organization and an association of organizations or other entities described in this paragraph sponsoring a health benefits plan;” for “organization;”.